STUDY

 Prepositions for Agency (e.g. by, with)

-These prepositions are used to express a causal relationship between the noun (doer or acter) and an action. e.g., by, with, etc. The preposition of the agency is generally used in sentences expressed in passive voice.
+These prepositions are used to express a causal relationship between the noun (doer or acter) and an action. e.g., by, with, etc. They are commonly used in the passive voice.

 Examples: